TerabyteTB/WhirlpoolEditor/README.md

 - [x] support sessions
 - [x] JSON support with Jackson
 - [ ] multi-tab browsing
+- [ ] with syntax highlighting and stuff

 ### Contributing
 To contribute to this repo, clone it and import the resulting Editor folder to eclipse.
 And choose the ```pom.xml``` file in eclipse, and voil&agrave;!